zenith4183/CombatTagLite/README.md

 ## Installation

-1. Obtain the latest version of CombatTagPlus from the [build server](https://drone.io/github.com/zenith4183/CombatTagPlus/files).
+1. Obtain the latest version of CombatTagLite from the [build server](https://drone.io/github.com/zenith4183/CombatTagLite/files).
-2. Copy or move **CombatTagPlus.jar** into your server's *plugins* folder.
+2. Copy or move **CombatTagLite.jar** into your server's *plugins* folder.
 3. **Optionally** obtain and install a compatible version of BarAPI (see the *Features* section above for downloads)
-4. Start the server. _This creates a new file **plugins/CombatTagPlus/config.yml**_
+4. Start the server. _This creates a new file **plugins/CombatTagLite/config.yml**_
 5. Edit the newly created configuration file with desired behavior.
 6. If you made any changes, run the command **/ctreload** from console or as an operator.